mrsuh/blog/docs/articles/2024/sqlite-index-visualization-structure/index.md

 ![](./images/index-text.webp)

-You can clearly see the actual string stored directly in the index.
+You can easily see the actual string stored directly in the Index.

 ## Float-point Data in Indexes
 ```sql